Marko-91/geniesh/README.md

 ```

 ```
-You: how does savePortfolioIQFields work?
+You: how does methodName work?
 Assistant: ...

 You: exit